funyin/funyin/README.md

 Here is what you should know about me:

 - 🔭 I’m currently working on ...
-A Space standup bot
+Jetpack Compose and Ktor
-- 🌱 I’m currently learning ...
-Jetpack Compose
+- 🌱 I’m currently learning ... iOS Development and Swift UI and Ktor and Kotlin Multiplatform Mobile
 - 👯 I’m looking to collaborate on ...
-Flutter
+Android Projects and Jetpack compose packages
 - 💬 Ask me about ...
-Flutter
+Android
 - 📫 How to reach me: ... funyin.kash@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I love shawarma